jmacdotorg/sweat/README.md

     sweat --no-shuffle

-Have the program read news headlines, weather, and tell dumb jokes while you exercise:
+Have the program read news headlines instead of clicking around Wikipedia:

-    sweat --entertainment --newsapi-key=MyNewsApiKey12345
+    sweat --newsapi-key=MyNewsApiKey12345

 See a quick reference of all command-line options: